CryptoHawaii-com/pepecoin-Dockerfiles/README.md

 Step 2 : Installs MN's from github : https://github.com/CryptoHawaii-com/memetic-mn-docker

-This will create (2) master nodes:
+This will create (1) master node and (1) seed node:

-1. Seeding server on port 29377 and RPC port 29376
+1. Seeding server on port 29377
-2. Masternode on port 29477 and RPC port 29476
+2. Masternode on port 29387

 *all rewards goto you for helping out with the seeding.